SidelineSwap/sls-mettle/README.md

     ```
 3. Instantiate the database schema for storing this information using FlywayDB.
 Use PostgreSQL or MySQL for the database.
 4. Add appropriate logging statements and error handling.
+5. Feel free to show off any architectural patterns you prefer.

+## Submiting
+1. Please commit your resulting code to a repository on your personal GitHub account.
+2. Share the link to the repository to your contact on the SidelineSwap team.

 ## Requirements